One of the most dreaded issues a homeowner can face is the growth of mold in the basement. What mold problem signs do you need to look for?

 - Fabric (specifically fabrics made from natural material like cotton, silk, etc.)

 It may help to clean, clear away, or throw out any items in your basement that have molded.
 However, you cannot remove everything made of organic material out of your basement.
 The wallpaper, insulation, and wooden beams, for instance, cannot be moved or thrown away.
-In this case, you need the help of an expert to clear away the mold.

 Common Causes of Mold Growth in the Basement